mckamey/countdownjs/README.markdown

 - `Number seconds`
 - `Number milliseconds`

-Finally, Timespan has two formatting methods each with some optional parameters:
+Finally, Timespan has two formatting methods each with some optional parameters.
+If the difference between `start` and `end` is less than the requested granularity of units, then `toString(...)` and `toHTML(...)` will return the empty label (defaults to an empty string).

 `String toString(emptyLabel)`: formats the Timespan object as an English sentence. e.g., using the same input: